LELEC210X/LELEC210X/leaderboard/README.md

-# Leadeboard
+# Leaderboard

-This folder contains everything you need to run a local version of the leadeboard.
+This folder contains everything you need to run a local version of the leaderboard.

 > [!NOTE]
 > If you are a student,